ysyk2021/how-to-stay-motivated-and-achieve-your-goals-in-the-workplace/src/chapter-6-1.md

-# Importance of Building Resilience and Overcoming Obstacles in the Workplace

 In this chapter, we will explore the significance of building resilience and overcoming obstacles in the workplace.
 Resilience is the ability to bounce back from setbacks, adapt to challenges, and maintain motivation in the face of adversity.
 By developing resilience and effectively navigating obstacles, you can stay motivated and achieve your goals.
 Let's delve into why this is crucial and how you can cultivate resilience in the workplace.